Injury During Marathon Training? Here’s What to Do

 Related: How to Self-Diagnose Your Running Injury

-7 Steps for What to Do If You Are Injured During Marathon Training
+7 Steps to Take If You’re Injured During Marathon Training

 Here is a step-by-step guide in what to do if you have an injury during marathon training.